Fern Hammock Springs

 About Fern Hammock Springs

 Tucked inside the Juniper Springs Recreation Area in the Ocala National Forest, Fern Hammock Springs has earned the nickname “The Aquarium” for good reason.
-The spring pool features some of the clearest, most turquoise water you'll find anywhere in Florida, with visibility so remarkable that every detail of the sandy bottom is visible from the boardwalk above.
+The spring pool features some of the clearest, most turquoise water you'll find anywhere in Florida.

+Lush subtropical vegetation, towering ferns, and a dense hammock canopy surround the spring pool, giving it the otherworldly atmosphere implied by the name.
 Unlike many Florida springs, Fern Hammock is a look-only destination.
-Swimming, wading, and entering the water are strictly prohibited to protect this fragile ecosystem.
-That said, the visual experience alone makes the short hike more than worthwhile.
+Swimming, wading, and entering the water are strictly prohibited to protect this fragile ecosystem — but the visual experience from the bridge alone makes the short hike more than worthwhile.

 Getting There